maxrenke/lofi-radio-selfhost/README.md

 3. **Access your lofi radio:**
    Open `http://localhost:3000` in your browser

+## 🖥️ Desktop Player

+For a native desktop experience, a standalone radio player application is available for Windows, macOS, and Linux.

+### Features
+- 🎵 **Native Experience**: Runs as a standalone application on your OS.
+- 🔄 **Smart Connection**: Automatically tries to connect to your self-hosted server.
+- 🎨 **Custom Error Pages**: Friendly error pages if the server is not found.
+-  меню **Application Menu**: For easy access to common actions.

+### Downloads
+You can download the latest version of the desktop player from the **[Releases](https://github.com/yourusername/lofi-radio-selfhost/releases)** page.

 ## 🎯 What You Get

 - ✅ **One-command deployment** - Just run the script